DataManagementLab/reflex-smpc-analytics/demo/README.md

 Demonstration of Reflex: How SMPC Query Execution can be sped up through Efficient and Flexible Intermediate Result Size Trimming

-# This repo is for VLDB 2025 Reflex DEMO submission
+# This repo is for Reflex's DEMO submission

 # Instruction: How to use it